 New Elderly Scheme

-Year after year, phone and email scams target the elderly community.
+Year after year, email and phone scams target the elderly community.
 Criminals pose as relatives and friends requesting gift cards and checks.
 A recent variation of this scheme now includes criminals posing as grandchildren and asking their target to send a lump sum of cash in an envelope.
 Victims of this scam, age 70 or older, report losing an average of $9,000 to these fraudsters.

 Scammers attempt to steal your money or personal information through phone calls from real people, robocalls, or text messages.